 Indonesia’s visa approval rate fell 12.3% in 2019, a significant decline.
 Part of this may simply be reversion to the mean.
 The university sector, which counts for a little under half of all Indonesian students in Canada, had a 97.6% approval rate in 2018.
 This was the second-highest approval rate for university students among all countries that sent at least 100 university students to Canada.
 That rate fell to 92.5% in 2019, a number better in line with the country’s peers.

 In our deep dive on the Middle East, I noted that Jordan has seen a big spike in Canadian study permit holders over the past two years.
 We see that in the visa data as well, with a 34.2% year-over-year increase in approvals.
-But this increase came amid a massive 89.6% boom in applicants.
+But this increase came amid a massive 89.6% boom in applications.
 Put together, these fluctuations caused Jordan’s approval rate to tumble 15.7% in 2019.

 At ApplyInsights, we spend a lot of time discussing the big players in Canadian education.
 But I also like to take time to cover smaller markets.
 Part of what makes Canada such a great place to study is its diversity, and I know our partner schools are always working to attract students from a wide variety of countries.
 I hope today’s article has offered insight into some lesser-explored markets.